 - Alberta Health Services have issued the following guidance should family members wish to take a resident home to care for them during an outbreak:

-- This decision should be made in conjunction with the residents care team, physician, at-home supports, AHS Home Care (if applicable) and any alternate decision maker (as applicable).
+- It is strongly recommended that families understand the resident’s care requirements and have any supplies/equipment in place.
+This decision should be made in conjunction with the residents care team, physician, at-home supports, AHS Home Care (if applicable) and any alternate decision maker (as applicable).

 - AHS Home Care is limited in capacity due to COVID-19 pandemic preparations and may be unable to provide services.